-- The main derrick crane atop the B-2 stand has been extended 50 feet with an increased load rating of 195 tons in order to lift the Space Launch System core stage, which is larger and heavier than the earlier Saturn V stages.
-The core stage will stand MORE THAN 200 FEET TALL with a diameter of 27.6 feet. - The simultaneous firing of the SLS core stage's four RS-25 engines will generate MORE THAN 2 MILLION POUNDS of thrust. - More than 32,500 5/32-inch holes in the B-2 stand flame deflector will direct more than 240,000 GALLONS OF WATER a minute to cool engine exhaust during a test.
-Another 92,000 GALLONS OF WATER per minute will be sprayed through 92 nozzles to provide vibro-acoustic suppression protection to the core stage during testing.
-This also will help shield the stage from radiant heating and other thermal effects. - There are over 100 WATER NOZZLES arrayed across the test stand to provide a curtain of water over the length of the core stage and across the facility, if needed, to prevent damage in the event of a fire or cryogenic spill. - The average American household uses about 100,000 gallons of water a year.
-During a SLS core stage test, the B-2 stand will use that amount EVERY 18 SECONDS. - The B-2 Test Stand is serviced by the Stennis High-Pressure Industrial Water Plant.
-The original water system has been upgraded due to age and in order to increase the water flow needed for SLS core stage testing.
-The system now is capable of delivering 335,000 GALLONS PER MINUTE of water to the B-2 stand via 96-inch pipes.
+- The main derrick crane atop the B-2 Test Stand was extended 50 feet with an increased load rating of 195 tons in order to lift the Space Launch System core stage, which is larger and heavier than the earlier Saturn V stages.
+The core stage stands 212 FEET TALL with a diameter of 27.6 feet. - The simultaneous firing of the Space Launch System core stage's four RS-25 engines will generate 1.6 MILLION POUNDS of thrust at sea-level, increasing to more than 2 MILLION POUNDS at altitude during a launch. - More than 32,500 5/32-inch holes in the B-2 Test Stand flame deflector direct more than 240,000 GALLONS OF WATER a minute to cool engine exhaust during a test.
+Another 92,000 GALLONS OF WATER per minute is sprayed through 92 nozzles to provide vibro-acoustic suppression protection to the core stage during testing. - More than 100 water NOZZLES are arrayed across the test stand to provide a curtain of water over the length of the core stage and across the facility, if needed, to prevent damage in the event of a fire or cryogenic spill. - The average U.S. home uses about 100,000 gallons of water a year.
+For a Space Launch System core stage test, the B-2 Test Stand will use that amount EVERY 18 SECONDS. - The B-2 stand is serviced by the Stennis High Pressure Industrial Water Facility.
+The original water system has been upgraded due to age and in order to increase the water flow needed for core stage testing.
+The system now is capable of delivering 335,000 GALLONS PER MINUTE of water to the B-2 Test Stand via 96-inch pipes.
 The capacity represents an increase of 25,000 gallons per minute from the original system. - The B-1/B-2 Test Stand originally was rated for a maximum thrust load of 11 million pounds.
 However, the stand flame deflectors currently are limited to 3 million pounds of thrust.